Kaleel-0000/Open-Manga-Translator/README.md

 # Manga Translate — Browser Extension

+This is a vibe-coded project.
 A production-ready cross-browser extension that translates manga, manhwa, manhua, webtoons, and comics **directly on any website** — preserving artwork and speech bubbles.

 ---